 Statement of Purpose – 500 words or less

-Discuss your interest in the Master of Education in Postsecondary Administration and Student Affairs (PASA) program in light of your personal, educational, and employment background and how you believe it will help you to reach your short- and long-term professional goals.
-Be sure to include your perspective on the mission of USC Rossier and the ways you plan to contribute to the academic and professional community of the school.
+- Discuss your interest in the Master of Education in Postsecondary Administration and Student Affairs (PASA) program and how it will help you achieve your short- and long-term career goals as a student affairs professional.

 Upload your Statement of Purpose in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Personal Statement”.